 Controlling Marius Tresor's knockdown, Rocheteau unleashed a fierce left-footed strike that was arrowing towards the top corner, but for Fillol’s spectacular intervention.
 With just 15 minutes on the clock, it was a save that ensured Argentina progressed with a game to spare as they edged towards a maiden title – with Fillol becoming an Albiceleste hero.

-The eagle-eyed among you may have noticed Fillol is wearing No5 in the above photo.
+*Did you know *The eagle-eyed among you may have noticed Fillol is wearing No5 in the above photo.
 This is because Argentina’s team were numbered alphabetically!
 The traditional No1 was sported by midfielder Norberto Alonso.
 The FIFA World Football Museum have the shirts of Osvaldo Ardiles (No2) and Americo Gallego (No6) as part of their Argentina 1978 exhibit.